 — Giuseppe Mazzini

-True religion is a relationship established by a human being to the infinite life around him, which connects his life to this infinity and guides his actions.
+True religion is the relationship established by a human being to the infinite life around him, which connects his life to this infinity and guides his actions.

 The essence of any religion consists solely in answering the question: what am I living for and what is my relationship to the infinite world around me?
 There is not a single religion, from the highest down to the most primitive, which does not have at its foundation this establishment of a human being’s relationship to the world around him.

-Let the Parsee bear his Taavids, the Jew his philacteries, the Christian his cross, and the Muslim his crescent, but let them all remember that these are merely external forms, while the practical essence of all religions—the love for one’s neighbor—is equally emphasized by Manu, Zoroaster, Buddha, Abraham, Moses, Socrates, Hillel, Jesus, Paul and Muhammad.
+Let the Parsee bear his Taavids, the Jew his philacteries, the Christian his cross, and the Moslem his crescent.
+But let them all remember that these are forms and emblems, while the practical essence is: “Thou shalt love thy neighbor as thyself,” equally emphasized and accentuated by Manu, Zoroaster, Buddha, Abraham, Moses, Socrates, Hillel, Jesus, Paul, Mohammed.

 — Maurice Fluegel